stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_triad/10_model_view_adapter.md

 4. The Controller receives the change in its notify() method, where it updates the Views.
 5. The Views are updated to fit the new Model value

-This approach might appears excessively strict, but has some
-advantages: the communication network is artificially constrained, making it easier to evaluate and debug.
-The orchestration is heavily centralized:
-Controller becomes the communication hub, taking signals from either the Model objects (change notifications) or the View (user events) and delivering them to the intended receiver after transformation into an API call.
-For this reason, the Controller must know the API of all the Views and the Models it interacts with.
-On the other hand, and in strong contrast to traditional MVC, the View is now completely decoupled from the Model, and is therefore not required to be aware its API.
+In their role of communication hubs, Controllers accept notifications from either Model (as change notifications) or View (as UI events), and deliver these notifications to the intended receiver after transformation into an API call.
+The consequence of this design is that the MVA Controller must know the API of all the Views and the Models it interacts with.

+In strong contrast to traditional MVC, the MVA View is completely decoupled from the Model, and is therefore not required to be aware of its API.
+This allows the use of generic, "off-the-shelf" Views.

 With the Controller in full control on the dialog between the two remaining parties, smart tricks can be performed on the “in transit” data: for example, the Controller could be responsible for formatting,  translating or ordering